ngfk/yaml-import-loader/README.md

           // The options below are the default options
           options: {
             // Allows !import <file> without key.
-When using this the file
+When using this the targets
-            // contents will simply be inserted at the import location.
+            // content will simply be inserted at the import location.
             importRoot: false,

-            // Allows !import <file> in general
+            // Allows !import <file> with key.
+Settings this and importRoot
+            // to false will create a regular yaml-loader.
             importNested: true,

             // The import keyword !${keyword} <file>
             importKeyword: 'import',

             // Output type.
 Can be 'object', 'json', or 'yaml'
-            // 'object' -> javascript object
+            // 'object' -> exported js object
             // 'json'   -> stringified json
             // 'yaml'   -> stringified yaml
             output: 'object'